 "Pathfinder to all fireteams," said command, the transmission distorted with a hiss of static.
 "Be advised that hostiles have been encountered.
 Stay alert, out."

 "Thane, clear them out!" yelled Jefferies.
 I knelt upon the floor of grasping hands as the screaming abominations began to skitter toward us on the ceiling and walls, more flooding in from the darkness of the passage ahead as Tanner swept a streak of fire across the corridor, barely holding them back.
-Aiming at nothing in particular, I pulled the trigger, but my weapon only started to charge with a high-pitched whine, the broad barrel glowing with a flickering light as it shook within my grip.
+Aiming at nothing in particular, I pulled the trigger, but my weapon only started to charge with a high-pitched whine, the broad barrel glowing with a flickering light while it shook within my grip.
 "Thane, hurry the fuck up!" said Jefferies, firing his railgun at one of the creatures with a loud bang as Sprite began to rake its lasers through the horde.